Leave this site

 They are taught basic knowledge in a variety of policing activity.
 Law for example, definitions of robbery, burglary, theft, public order and the Police and Criminal Evidence Act, along with arrest and custody procedures.
 Cadets will also get an insight into how to deal with a road traffic collision, first aid, officers safety, conflict management, the caution and stop and search powers.

-The scheme recruits young people between the ages of 13 and 16 years.
+The scheme recruits young people between the ages of 13 and 17 years.
 Young people can remain cadets within their unit until their 18th birthday.

 You don't need any experience, skills or qualifications to be a cadet.
 All we ask is that you commit to attending regularly, and strive to improve yourself and your local community.
+Each Cadet will have the opportunity to achieve awards as they progress through a structured programme.

 The scheme welcomes young people of all abilities.
 If a recruit has special requirements this will, wherever possible be accommodated, if necessary using the support of a carer provided by the cadet.